robertwprogramming/RobertWareupdates3/README.md

 Everyone has biases...

 And retaining any of the number of individual biases does not make someone a bad person at all.
 In fact, it is a reflection of human nature and every perceived bias isn't always negative.
 With "Biased", I sought out in 2018 to become more knowledgeable of the various forms of cognitive bias.
 Those that seeped into the social landscape and those that dominated the political realm.
 I also took this time to internally reflect upon my own biases.
 This did wonders for myself personally and professionally.
 So, I became motivated to create a mainstream product centered around my findings and the ability to simply allow users to become aware of their own perceived biases in a non-judgemental way.
 The portions below are very limited screenshots of the entire app.
-One of the activities modules formulare a choose your own adventure style for the user to consider a number of scenarios and how they would respond to them.
+One of the activities modules formulate a choose your own adventure style for the user to consider a number of scenarios and how they would respond to them.
 There are pre-determined results based on text-book examples of a respective bias and the user would be presented with those results.
 I would rather have waited until I iron out the UI side of things before showcasing them.
 But, I think this will provide a good opportunity for outside assistance as I am trying to find the best way to take so much information and present it in an interactive style.
 I also plan to include sound, audio/video and get the feedback of the user in this manner.
 A percentage or chart element will be factored in to keep track of where one lines amongst a list.
-Trivia, games, etc. Thank you.
+Trivia, games, etc. I am pondering the inclusion of an overall story arc with this app so its not as heavily reliant on being "instructional" but, more so having an overall concepyt.
+"Where In The World Is Carmen Sandiego?" provides some inspiration for where I may want to go.
+Creating a learning environment.
+But, also fun at the same time with an engaging story and a bit of mystery.
+Thank you.

-Update timeline - Late 2018 : Began to lay down the basic storyboard for the "Choose Your Own" portion.
+Update timeline - Late 2018 : Graduated from a web-dev program.
+Worked on various projects to hone the skills necessary for this product.
+Began to lay down a basic storyboard for a Quiz functionality.
 Update timeline - Late 2018 : Mapping out logic and where eveyrthing needs to go as far as functionality.
 Update timeline - Late 2018 : Design pattern focus and issues based on complexity of scope.
-Update timeline - Late 2018 : Scaled down and scrapped pattern focus from quiz based to a more story oriented function for this specific module.
+Update timeline - Late 2018 : Scaled down and scrapped pattern focus from quiz based to a more story oriented function for the overall app.

 Update timeline - Early 2019 : More tooling with the logic and MVC pattern.
 Update timeline - Early 2019.
 More focus on control flow aspect.
 Update timeline - Mid to late 2019 : Blueprinting other activities for the user.
-Update timeline - Mid to late 2019 : Started to lay groundwork for implementation of news clippings, scenario-based audio.
+Update timeline - Mid to late 2019 : Started to lay groundwork for implementation of story/scenario-based audio.
 Update timeline - Mid to late 2019 : Implementation of trivia, interactive engagement, games, etc.

 Update timeline - Early to mid 2020 : More focus on the logic behind implementing the latest features.
+Tying up the loose ends.

 Below are early screenshots of the overall UI and the first module worked on.
 Looking to add screenshots of the latest functionalities soon.
 Please note : Code is being migrated at the moment.